grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 ```

 ### Xamarin Studio and Monodevelop
-The C# gRPC package currently depends on System.Interactive.Async 3.0.0.
+The C# gRPC package currently depends on System.Interactive.Async 3.0.0, which cannot be downloaded on older NuGet versions.
-If you are using the Xamarin Studio or Monodevelop IDEs on mac or linux, this poses an issue because
-their nuget clients are currently not at a late enough version to download this nuget dependency.
-The nuget executable available via apt-get currently also has the same problem.
+NuGet is too old in Xamarin Studio on OS X and Monodevelop on Linux as well as via apt-get.

 One possible workaround is as follows:

-* Upgrade your nuget installation with `/path-to-your-nuget-executable/nuget update -self`.
+* Upgrade your NuGet installation with `/path/to/nuget update -self`.
-* From the `examples/csharp/helloworld` directory, run `/path-to-your-nuget-executable/nuget restore`.
+* From the `examples/csharp/helloworld` directory, run `/path/to/nuget restore`.
-* Now that the nuget dependencies are restored into their proper packages folders, build
+* Now that the NuGet dependencies are restored into their proper package folders, build
   the solution from your IDE.

 ## Run a gRPC application